-More and more homeowners are installing air source heat pump systems in their homes, opting to make their central heating system more sustainable with a low carbon heating solution.
-Amongst the many positive experiences, there are also a selection of ‘heat pump myths’ which can make some prospective heat pump owners question the technology – let us dispel those myths in this article.
+More and more homeowners are installing air source heat pump systems, opting to make their central heating system more sustainable with a low carbon heating solution.
+With air source heat pumps becoming more popular, it is only natural that people have more questions about them - do air source heat pumps work in winter?
+Are air source heat pumps noisy?
+There are a selection of ‘heat pump myths’ which can make some prospective heat pump owners question the technology – let us dispel those myths in this article.

 Air source heat pumps are becoming a hot topic of conversation thanks to their increased prominence which has been generated by the ongoing discussions surrounding climate change and reducing carbon emissions.
 A renewable technology (you can read more about how heat pumps work here), air source heat pumps provide homeowners with a reliable, green solution to fulfil their heating and hot water needs.
 However, there are some myths in circulation that could, at a glance, put households off from incorporating this technology into their homes so let us take a look at some ‘heat pump myths’ and address them.